-The Xibo server is a PHP/MySQL web application which can run on Windows/Mac or Linux.
+The Xibo CMS is a PHP/MySQL web application which can run on Windows/Mac or Linux.
 It is the central administration interface for the display network (if its a network of 1, or 1000).

-The server is used to upload content, design layouts, schedule content to the display and various other administration tasks.
+The CMS is used to upload content, design layouts, schedule content to the display and various other administration tasks.

 A client is essentially a “display” (tv, projector, etc) which you will use to show content.
 Each client can have its own schedule of content and layout on screen.
 Xibo will run on a PC behind the screen, communicate with the Xibo server and display what its told.
 It will also report back exactly what has been displayed and for how long.